Bloodhound LSR: 2019 tests

 In March 2019, it was announced that Warhurst had formed a new company called Grafton LSR Ltd. to manage the project, which became the car's legal owner.
 The company said in a statement that Warhurst was trying to save the project with new sponsors and partners.

 The name of the new team became 'Bloodhound LSR' (for Land Speed Record).
 The car and the project's headquarters moved to SGS Berkeley Green University Technical College in Berkeley, Gloucestershire near Gloucester.
+With the new ownership, the car's blue and orange livery was repainted into white and red, as a "blank slate" for new potential sponsors and the speed goal was reduced to over 800 mph, the original 1000 mph turned into a potential "second goal" if sufficient interest is achieved after the record.

 High speed testing of the car took place at the Hakskeen Pan in October and November 2019.
 Test runs driven by Green began on 25 October, using only a Rolls-Royce Eurojet EJ200 engine, with an expectation of reaching 400–500 mph.
 The car achieved 501 mph on 6 November 2019, and a final top speed of 628 mph on 16 November, making it the eighth vehicle to attain a land speed of over 600 mph.